trevorqhl/hike/_posts/york/2020-05-05-hiking-westbrook.md

 ![Linux]({{site.baseurl}}/images/westbrook.png)
 <br>
 <br>
-This route walks you through Trans Richmond Trail, William Harrison Park, Elgin West Greenway, and Larratt Lea Park, features the best part of our beautiful community of Westbrook.
-It is becoming my morning routine and takes about 50 minites.
+This route walks you through Trans Richmond Trail, William Harrison Park, Elgin West Greenway, and Larratt Lea Park, features the best part of our beautiful community in Westbrook.
+It is becoming my morning routine and takes about 1 hour.
 <br>
 <br>
 ![Linux]({{site.baseurl}}/images/westbrook1.jpg)